 The total cost of the combined Bachelor of Clinical Science and Doctor of Medicine degree is A$381,448

-Macquarie have their own assessment that international students applying for the combined Bachelor of Clinical Science / Doctor of Medicine degree are required to complete, i.e. there is no UMAT/ISAT component.
+Macquarie utilise an external assessment (CASPer) that international students applying for the combined Bachelor of Clinical Science / Doctor of Medicine degree are required to complete, i.e. there is no UCAT/ISAT component.

 Other students - either domestic Bachelor of Clinical Science graduates or other graduates, need to complete the GAMSAT/MCAT.

 Domestic Bachelor of Clinical Science students need to complete separate applications for each of the Bachelor of Clinical Science and Doctor of Medicine degrees - with each degree requiring a competitive entry process.
 Bachelor of Clinical Science students have an advantage in this process with 20 interview places for the Doctor of Medicine degree reserved for these graduates.
 There are only 60 places in the Doctor of Medicine degree and when you exclude students who already have guaranteed entry, these 20 reserved interview places represent a sizable proportion of interview spots.

 Bachelor of Clinical Science students are also eligible to receive a 3% bonus to their weighted grade point average (GPA).
 The GPA, along with a Personal Statement and GAMSAT/MCAT, are used to determine offers for an interview.
 This bonus, therefore, provides a further contribution in terms of possible success in securing an interview place.

 Higher Degree Benefits